nasa/astrobee/doc/general_documentation/NASA_INSTALL.md

 ## Running the code on a real robot

 In order to do this, you will need to have followed the cross-compile build instructions.
-Once the code has been built, you also need to install the code to a singular location.
+Once the code has been built, it also installs the code to a singular location.
 CMake remembers what `$INSTALL_PATH` you specified, and will copy all products into this directory.

-    pushd $BUILD_PATH
-    make install
-    popd

 Once the installation has completed, copy the install directory to the robot.
 This script assumes that you are connected to the Astrobee network, as it uses rsync to copy the install directory to `~/armhf` on the two processors.
 It takes the robot name as an argument.
 Here we use `p4d'.

-    pushd $SOURCE_PATH
+    pushd $ASTROBEE_WS
-    ./scripts/install_to_astrobee.sh $INSTALL_PATH p4d
+    ./src/scripts/install_to_astrobee.sh $INSTALL_PATH p4d
     popd

 Here, p4d is the name of the robot, which may be different in your case.